serafim-tkachenko/serafim-tkachenko/README.md

 ## Selected work

-**[SAE context and intervention prediction](https://github.com/serafim-tkachenko/model-behavior-research).** Tested whether activation context predicts the effect of editing an SAE feature in Gemma 3 4B.
-The observational study covered 12,000 documents; the intervention pilot tested three features.
+**[SAE context and intervention prediction](https://github.com/serafim-tkachenko/model-behavior-research).** Tested whether activation context predicts the effect of editing an SAE feature in Gemma 3.
+The observational study covered 12,000 documents, the intervention pilot tested three features.
 Contextual differences were present, but the fitted predictors did not beat a training-mean baseline on pooled check data.
 [Study and results](https://github.com/serafim-tkachenko/model-behavior-research/blob/main/reports/sae_context_study/report.md).

 **[SAE Feature Atlas](https://github.com/serafim-tkachenko/sae-feature-atlas).** A Python library and CLI for collecting SAE activations, inspecting token contexts, and comparing feature statistics, coactivation and decoder geometry.
 Built to support the study above, with reusable collection and analysis components.